hetzneronline/community-content/contributing.md

   * Before you start writing your tutorial, make sure there isn't already a tutorial at [community.hetzner.com](https://community.hetzner.com/tutorials) about the exact same topic.
   * You might also want to check existing pull requests, just to be safe.
+  * Please do not include any logos/references to any Hetzner competitors.

 * **Provide value**